DIRECTORS REPORT

 INSOLVENCY & BANKRUPTCY CODE

-During the year no application was made under the Insolvency & Bankruptcy Code, 2016.
+During the year no complaint was filed against the Company under Insolvency & Bankruptcy Code, 2016.

 DETAILS OF DIFFERENCE BETWEEN AMOUNT OF THE VALUATION DONE AT THE TIME OF ONE TIME SETTLEMENT AND VALUATION DONE WHILE TAKING LOAN FROM THE BANKS OR FINANCIAL INSTITUTIONS

-During the year there were no differences in the valuation of the Company, as there was no one time settlement in the FY 2022-23.
+During the year there were no differences in the valuation of the Company, as there was no one time settlement during the FY 2024-25.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS

-During the year under review, there were no significant and material orders passed by the Regulators concern status of the Company and its future operations.
+During the year under review, there were no significant and material orders passed by the Regulators or Courts or Tribunals that could impact the going concern status of the Company and its future operations.

 PERSONNEL RELATIONS

-Your directors hereby place on record their appreciation for the services rendered by the executives, staff and workers of work, dedication and commitment.
+Your directors hereby place on record their appreciation for the services rendered by the executives, staff and workers of the Company for their hard work, dedication and commitment.
 During the year under review, relations between the employees and the management continued to remain cordial.

 APPRECIATION